Hey there, desktop mobile reader!

 Are you using a call-to-action or CTA?
 Every page or post should have one, even if it’s just “sign up for my emails.”
 Be careful with using pop-ups for this.
 They don’t always work well and can be annoying on mobile.

 Where did your CTA go on mobile?
 Remember, things get repositioned.
-And that sidebar with your newsletter signup box?
-It’s now at the bottom on mobile.
+And that sidebar with your newsletter signup box is now at the bottom on mobile.